readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

 Now, imagine that we have a class `Hiking` that allows us to organise a walk.
-A thing of style:
+Something like:

 ```java